The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 If you’re still looking for a reason to visit the beautiful Blue Mountains in Australia, there are festivals held throughout the year.
 Here are a few:

 - The Katoomba Winter Magic Festival is a fun event and an annual celebration of the winter solstice with music, street food, dance, street theatre and markets.
-In 2022 the Winter Magic will happen on Saturday, 18 June.

-Where to eat in the Blue Mountains
+Where to Eat in the Blue Mountains

 There are so many great cafes and restaurants in the Blue Mountains.
-These are just a few of my favourite
+These are just a few of my favourite Cafes and bars.

 - The Victory Theatre Café Blackheath